BROKER PRODUCT UPDATE: FILTER SEARCH RESULTS

 Need-To-Know

-Bridging Loans aren’t as expensive as many developers think
+Bridging Loans aren’t as expensive as you might think

 There’s a common misconception, even among experienced property developers, that Bridging Loans are an expensive form of finance.
-The increase in popularity however means there’s more choice of lenders on the market, which ultimately leads to better pricing.
-And if securing a Bridging Loan means a developer can buy the property that’s right for their portfolio at the right price and relatively quickly, it will prove good value in the long-term.
+Whilst they are more expensive than traditional mortgages, their increase in popularity means there’s more choice of lenders in the market, which ultimately leads to better pricing.
+And if securing a Bridging Loan means an investor can buy the property that’s right for their portfolio at a good price and relatively quickly, it can prove good value in the long-term.

 There’s more to consider than pricing and leverage